Mark Your Calendars - You Don't Want to Miss These Events!

 What's going on out there in storytelling?
 Here's our list of currently scheduled storytelling events around North Carolina and beyond!
 Be sure and check back with us often, as this list changes.

 January 30-February 1: NCSG Winter Workshop, with storyteller Kim Weitkamp.
 To be held on the grounds of the Baptist Assembly at Fort Caswell, Oak Island, NC.
 Contact Terry Rollins or Dianne Hackworth.
 DOWNLOAD: Registration & Info

-TBA: NCSG's Spring Retreat.
-Storytelling Workshop to be held at the Wildacres Retreat Center, Little Switzerland, NC.
+May 1-3: NCSG's Spring Retreat.
+Storytelling Workshop will be led by Master Storyteller, Linda Goodman.
+To be held at the beautiful Wildacres Retreat Center, Little Switzerland, NC.
+Details TBA.
 Contact email@example.com.

 The Asheville Storytelling Circle.
 Meets 3rd Monday of each month - 7:00pm.
 Asheville Terrace, 200 Tunnel Rd., Asheville, NC.
 Contact Wallace Shealy, firstname.lastname@example.org or 828.581.4603.

 The Inner Banks Storytellers Group meets the second Wednesday of each month at the Beaufort County Arts Council building.
 Washington, NC.
 For more information, contact Terry Rollins at 252.402.8595.

 Northern Wake Storytelling Circle and Meetup.
 Twice monthly, one Thursday at 7pm and one Sunday at 3pm(usually 2nd Thursday and third or fourth Sunday) The Storyteller's Book Store, 158 S. White St, Wake Forest, NC 27587.
 Contact Claire Ramsey at email@example.com.
 Current dates listed on www.storieswithclaire.com and www.storystorewf.com.